tofugu/wanikani-policies/policies/terms-of-service.md

 #### 3. Ownership of Content, Right to Post, and License Grants

-You retain ownership of and responsibility for Content you create or own ("Your Content").
-If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.
+You retain ownership of and responsibility for Content you create or own (“Your Content”).
+If you’re posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.

 Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other WaniKani Users — certain legal permissions, listed in Sections D.4–D.5.
 These license grants apply to Your Content.
 If you upload Content that already comes with a license granting Tofugu the permissions we need to run our Service, no additional license is required.
 You understand that you will not receive any payment for any of the rights granted in Sections D.4–D.5.
 The licenses you grant to us will end when you remove Your Content from our servers.